Skip to content

 Shop-Vac – What to Avoid?

-Vacuuming your house can be a tedious task, and the last thing you want is for it to become even more difficult.
+Vacuuming your house can be tedious, and the last thing you want is for it to become even more difficult.
 That’s why we made this guide that will help reduce the effort when vacuuming by outlining what should NOT go into a shop vacuum cleaner!

 Don’t use detergent in cleaning fluids.
 It could make suction less powerful or clog up the hose port due to dissolved dirt particles from wet surfaces.